cryptohighway/fall-2021-tsunami-chainlink/README.md

 # Tsunami is an NFT marketplace built with Metaplex

-This <a href="https://github.com/cryptohighway/metaplex">repo</a> contains our Metaplex powering our site.
+Re: Chainlink Fall 2021 -> This <a href="https://github.com/cryptohighway/metaplex">repo</a> contains our Metaplex powering our site.

+Our working site is located at <a href="https://tsunami.monster">tsunami.monster</a>.

 We read the SOL/USD price (<a href="https://explorer.solana.com/address/6VKR5dn1LyFmYhQ8hpepPB6i8HAxTX2MNbahXkTcDubD?cluster=devnet" target="_blank">Devnet Explorer Link</a>) using a Chainlink Datafeed deployed on Solana